-Maybe you’ve outgrown your current premises and need to find a way to expand your storage capacity, or maybe you need to make room for heavy duty conveyor systems to speed up your operations?
+Maybe you’ve outgrown your current premises and need to find a way to expand your storage capacity, or maybe you need to make room for heavy-duty conveyor systems to speed up your operations?
 Would meeting rooms and offices help to improve your business relations or are you struggling to find a way to display all of your stock at your retail outlet?

 The usual answer to these problems is to look for alternative accommodation, but this process can be both long and laborious.

 Property can be expensive, hard to come by and you might not yet be in the position to take a gamble on purchasing larger premises.
-Not to mention that you’re current trading place might be conveniently placed and well known by your staff and your clients.
+Not to mention that your current trading place might be conveniently placed and well known by your staff and your clients.
 For some businesses a move just doesn’t make sense, so what alternatives are there available?

-A less costly and more time efficient alternative can be to stay put and begin to transform the premises that you already call home.
+A less costly and more time-efficient alternative can be to stay put and begin to transform the premises that you already call home.

 In this article we will detail the many different ways in which a Mezzanine floor could ease your growing pains, transforming your office or warehouse and ultimately saving you time, space and money.